ahsanbari/boring-ui/README.md

 To build:

-vite build
-npm run dev
+vite build or npm run dev

 ### Foundation